daghanacay/ai-with-sagemaker-studio/Step1-SetupSagemaker/README.md

 ![SagemakerProp](images/SagemakerProperties.png)

 You can see your user and you can share your work with other users.
 You can also add different images to your Sagemaker studio.
-A SageMaker image is a holder for a set of SageMaker image versions.
-An image version represents a container image that is compatible with SageMaker Studio and stored in an Amazon Elastic Container Registry (ECR) repository.
-Image contained algorithms or resources you want to use such as Julia, R, Scala, Tensorflow 2 [with Sagamaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-byoi.html).
-However, we will not talk about these features in this workshop.
+A SageMaker image is a container that is compatible with SageMaker Studio.
+An image is stored in an Amazon Elastic Container Registry (ECR) repository.
+An image containes algorithms or resources you want to use such as Julia, R, Scala, Tensorflow 2 [with Sagamaker Studio](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-byoi.html).
+Although it is very powerful this topic is outside the scope of this workshop.

 ## Setting up the Sagemaker Kernel